-The black smokers under the oceans are prodigious providers of activated iron sulfides; and great beds of clay are a historical relic of this ancient period of time.
+The black smokers under the oceans are prodigious providers of activated iron sulfides; and great beds of clay are a historical relic of this anchient period of time.

 One reviewer of the current understanding of the origin of life concluded, "The most reasonable interpretation is that life did not start with RNA [DNA is not even under consideration as it is even more sophisticated than RNA].
 The RNA world came into existence after many of the problems associated with prebiotic synthesis and template-directed replication of RNA had been solved.
-This implies that there was a simpler genetic system, or systems, that preceded RNA and that the evolutionary advances made by the ancestral system were somehow carried over to the RNA world."
-132 veloped by Dr. Cairns-Smith, that primitive life first emerged in clay and clay structures.
-133
+This implies that there was a simpler genetic system, or systems, that preceded RNA and that the evolutionary advances made by the ancestral system were somehow carried over to the RNA world."1

-One of the most compelling suggestions as to what systems were involved in pre-life manipulation of molecules is the thesis, de-
+One of the most compelling suggestions as to what systems were involved in pre-life manipulation of molecules is the thesis, developed by Dr. Cairns-Smith, that primitive life first emerged in clay and clay structures.2

 Dr. Cairns-Smith makes a good case in demonstrating that it is much more plausible to assume that simple systems, what he calls 'low tech,' emerged first and provided a foundation upon which more sophisticated 'high tech' systems could develop.
-He proposes that a 'low-tech' manipulation of molecules developed before the 'high-tech,' remarkably-complex manipulation of molecules by the gene/protein triplet code system.
+He proposes that a 'low-tech' manipulation of molecules developed before the 'high-tech,' remarkably-complex manipulation of molecules by the gene/ protein triplet code system.